-This type of subsidy is provided in order to encourage the production and consumption of a product.
-In order for manufacturers to increase their production output, the government compensates for some of its parts in order to lessen their expense while increasing their output.
+This type of subsidy is provided in order to encourage the production of a product.
+In order for manufacturers to increase their production output, the government compensates for some of its parts in order to lessen their expenses while increasing their output.
 As a result, production and consumption grow, but the price remains the same.
-The drawback of such an incentive though is that it promotes overproduction and incurs the cost for product storage.
+The drawback of such an incentive is that it may promote overproduction.

-It happens when the government offsets the costs of food, education, healthcare, and water.
-Very popular in education, this is commonly
+This happens when the government offsets the costs of food, education, healthcare, and water.

-An obvious fact is that a country or state earns from its exports and balances its economy.
-That is why to encourage export, the government subsidizes the cost.
-However, this can be easily abused, especially by exporters who exaggerate the prices of their goods so that they receive a larger incentive, eventually raising their profits at the expense of the government’s spending.
+An obvious fact is that a country or state earns from its exports and exports help to balance its economy.
+That is why, to encourage exports, the government subsidizes the cost.
+However, this can be easily abused, especially by exporters who exaggerate the prices of their goods so that they receive a larger incentive, eventually raising their profits at the expense of taxpayers.

 This incentive is given by the government to companies and organizations in order to enable them to provide more job opportunities.

-They are especially applicable in the area of fuel prices, particularly when global crude oil prices are rising.
-Many countries subsidize fuel costs in order to keep its prices from ballooning.
+They are especially applicable in the area of production cost inputs such as fuel prices, particularly when global crude oil prices are rising.
+Many countries subsidize fuel costs in order to keep prices from ballooning.

-There are many industries that should be kept alive and functional such as fishing and farming.
-With many new and fast-growing industries, they two might be compromised and suffer a major decline.
+There are many industries that should be kept alive and functional, such as fishing and farming because they are essential to support a population.
+Many new and fast-growing industries may also benefit from being subsidized.

 Governments want to increase the access of their population to Goods & Services such as Water, Food, and Education.
-They, therefore, provide an incentive that could be in the form of a tax credit, or even straight up cash.
-Markets that have positive externalities are usually the ones that receive such benefit.
+They, therefore, provide an incentive that could be in the form of a tax credit or even straight up cash.
+Markets that have positive externalities are usually the ones that receive such benefits.

 Disadvantages of Subsidies

 Though one of the advantages of subsidies is the greater supply of goods, a shortage of supply can also occur.
-It is because lowered prices can lead to a sudden rise in demand that many producers may find very hard to meet.
-Ultimately, it can lead to high demand, which causes an increase in prices.
+This is because lowered prices can lead to a sudden rise in demand that many producers may find very hard to meet.
+Ultimately, it can lead to very high demand that causes an increase in prices.

-For obvious reasons, subsidies are effective, and they greatly help people in general.
-However, if the government were to make a report of its success in making subsidies, it would be a different story.
-It is because it is hard to quantify the success of subsidies, which makes it even harder to assess for its future implementation and modification.
+Subsidies are usually effective and helpful.
+However, if the government were to make a report of its success in using subsidies, it would be a different story.
+This is because it is hard to quantify the success of subsidies.

 How will the government raise funds to use for subsidizing industries?
-Of course, by imposing higher.
-So, it is the people who provide the means to enable the government to subsidize industries that they are able to enjoy ultimately.
+Of course, by imposing higher taxes.
+So, it is the general population and corporations who provide the means to enable the government to subsidize industries.